 Sam Neil makes a cameo appearance alongside an Oscar winner who played a secret agent since 2002.
 By the way in almost anything Marvel related, Stan Lee makes a cameo yet again.
 I’ll give this pro Bonus Points for a Jurassic Park reunion between Jeff & Sam.

 The Revengers consisting of Thor, Loki, Valkyrie, & Hulk, is the closest thing to have an actual Fantastic Four team up depicted in a good way, this shows why Fox is very incompetent on why Fantastic Four’s 2005/2015 films were colossal disasters.

 There’s a Mid-Credits Scene which sets up the next installment, and an After Credits Scene with one of the main characters’ fate revealed.

-Dud: Without giving too much away, one of the main characters never showed us a flashback on why he/she was selected as a Gladiator in the first place.
+Dud: Without giving too much away, one of the main characters never showed us a flashback on why he/she went to Asgard in the first place.

 The Final Verdict: A-

 In my opinion, Thor: Ragnarok is a massive improvement to Thor’s solo movies.
 I’m gonna be honest, this movie isn’t on the Apex level as Logan, Guardians Of The Galaxy Vol. 2, and Wonder Woman.
 It’s not a bad film, I’m just saying that Raganork kept me entertained.
 Marvel has made another home run.
 If you’re not busy during the weekend, I implore you to go out and see this movie right now!
 Trust me, you’ll have an awesome time and it’s definitely worth your hard earned cash!
 I can’t wait The Avengers: Infinity War, this when everything has finally come together.
 Will need to be extra patient.